Skip to main content

 What makes remodeling in Old Southeast different from other parts of St. Pete?

-Three things define renovation here: the housing vintage (1920s–1940s Key West cottages and Craftsman bungalows with 80–100-year-old infrastructure), the hex-block sidewalk preservation district (city-enforced protection during any work affecting the streetscape), and the cottage-scale floor plans that require structural engineering to open up without losing the home’s character.
-Add the Artists Enclave designation — which means your neighbor may be running a studio or gallery next door — and you need a contractor who can manage both the construction and the community context.
+Three things define renovation here: the housing vintage (1920s through 1940s Key West cottages and Craftsman bungalows with 80 to 100-year-old infrastructure), the Hexagon Block Sidewalk Preservation District (city-enforced protection during any work affecting the streetscape), and the cottage-scale floor plans that require structural engineering to open up without losing the home’s character.
+Add the Artist Enclave designation, which means your neighbor may be running a studio or gallery next door, and you need a contractor who can manage both the construction and the community context.
+We have run this kind of work in Old Southeast, Old Northeast, Roser Park, and Kenwood and were recognized by Preserve the Burg for a whole-house historic remodel.

 Is Old Southeast a historic district?
 Do I need special permits?